-To ensure that customers are aware of the quality of the drinking water supplied to them, community water systems have been required by Federal regulations to prepare an annual Consumer Confidence Report (CCR) since 1999.
-The CCR covering calendar year 2008 was due by July 1, 2009.
+To ensure that customers are aware of the quality of the drinking water supplied to them, community water systems are required to prepare an annual Consumer Confidence Report (CCR).
+The CCR covering calendar year 2009 was due by July 1, 2010.
 Details about CCR violations may be found in Figure 12 of this report.
-DEP continued to work with water suppliers to improve the timeliness and quality of CCRs.
+DEP continues to work with water suppliers to improve the timeliness and quality of CCRs.